AYCEdemo/emptyx16/src/emptyx16.md

 16-bit Stereo   [Left 7:0] [Signed Left 15:8] [Right 7:0] [Signed Right 15:8]
 ```
 When the FIFO is active, it will regularly retrieve the oldest sample in the
-buffer as the name implies (First In, First Out), at a rate defined in
+buffer as the name implies (First In, First Out), and output at a rate defined
-AUDIO_RATE register.
+in AUDIO_RATE register.
 And then decreases the buffer size.
-Once the buffer size
+Once the buffer
-is lower than 1024 bytes it will generate FIFO Low IRQ if it's enabled and set
+size is lower than 1024 bytes it will generate FIFO Low IRQ if it's enabled and
-its flag until the buffer size is higher than or equal to 1024 bytes.
+set its flag until the buffer size is higher than or equal to 1024 bytes.
+If it
+is unable to retrieve a new sample from an empty buffer, the output will be set
+to 0.

 ## X16 VERA Memory Card Interface